venice1200/MiSTer_SNAC2IEC/README.md

 # MiSTer_SNAC2IEC
-Inspired from the [SNAC Accessory Converter](https://github.com/blue212/SNAC) I created a little simple PCB (my first one).
+Inspired from the [SNAC Accessory Converter](https://github.com/blue212/SNAC) I created together with dtimer this liitle Adapter.
-It converts the MiSTer FPGA User Port (Serial IO/SNAC) into a Commodore IEC/CBM (Serial) Bus Port to use it with compatible Cores.
+The Adapter converts the MiSTer FPGA User Port (Serial IO/SNAC) into a Commodore IEC/CBM (Serial) Bus Port to use it with compatible Cores.

-I know there are better and faster ways to load a game into a MiSTer's Core, but this is fun.
+I know there are better and faster ways to load a game into a MiSTer's Core, but this is fun 😃.

 I used breakout Parts for the Level-Shifter and the Voltage-Regulator as I had them in stock.
 But there is also a Full-SMD-Version available, created by dtimber who created the Case as well.

 ### Tested Cores:
 **C64 Core** tested with SD2IEC and PI1541.
-I love it 😃.
+I love it.

 ### Let's go...
 The PCB's
 <img src="https://github.com/venice1200/MiSTer_SNAC2IEC/blob/main/Pictures/PCB_Top.jpg" width="400" class="center" />
 <img src="https://github.com/venice1200/MiSTer_SNAC2IEC/blob/main/Pictures/PCB_Top_SMD.jpg" width="400" class="center" />
-Left Breakout Version, right SMD Version.
+The first Picture shows the "Breakout Version", the second the "Full-SMD Version".

 The Case looks like the C64 Power Supply
 <img src="https://github.com/venice1200/MiSTer_SNAC2IEC/blob/main/Pictures/Case_Front_Side.jpg" width="400" class="center" />